Revature-Training-1302/exercises/week3/instructions.md

     - Update Aaron Mitchell in Customer table to Robert Walter
     - Update name of artist in the Artist table “Creedence Clearwater Revival” to “CCR”

-Save all of your queries/commands in an sql file and push it to your exercise repo.
+Save all of your queries/commands in a separate sql file and push it to your exercise repo.

+In DBeaver, you can click File -> Save As to see where your scripts are saved on your computer